TVP World

 TVP World (previously known as Poland IN) is a Polish international news network operated by Telewizja Polska, consisting of an English-language 24-hour news channel and a web service.
 It was launched on 18 November 2021, replacing the online television Poland IN which was launched on 11 November 2018 (National Independence Day).
+The channel's goal is delivering news from a Polish viewpoint and promoting the soft power of the Polish Government.